Estimates of historical world population: By country

 The historical population for many countries in the world is difficult to estimate before the past several hundred years due to incomplete recordkeeping or insufficient archaeological evidence.
-However, the Maddison Project has been able to estimate the populations of 43 countries back to 1 CE.
+However, the Maddison Project has been able to estimate the populations of 43 countries back to 1 AD.
 They show that the two countries with the largest populations in 2022, India and China, were also the world's most populous countries more than two thousand years ago.
 Western European populations generally grew slowly until the late 18th century, when the Industrial Revolution caused both standards of living and populations to rise rapidly.